vapo643/SimHBSftwerdv/replit.md

-# Simpix Credit Management System

 ## Overview
-Simpix is a full-stack TypeScript application for comprehensive credit management in financial institutions.
-Its purpose is to streamline the credit proposal workflow, from creation through payment processing and formalization tracking.
-Key capabilities include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
-The project prioritizes banking-grade security, compliance, and efficient data management, aiming to be a leading solution in the credit management market.
+Simpix is a full-stack TypeScript application designed for comprehensive credit management within financial institutions.
+Its primary purpose is to streamline the entire credit proposal workflow, encompassing creation, payment processing, and formalization tracking.
+Key features include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
+The project prioritizes banking-grade security, compliance, and efficient data management, aiming to establish itself as a leading solution in the credit management market with significant business potential.

 ## User Preferences